aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/to/_index.md

 ---
 title: SVGBuilderExtensions.To
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions To method.
 Sets the to attribute defining the ending value of the animation with a specified length type
 type: docs
 weight: 2250
 url: /net/aspose.svg.builder/svgbuilderextensions/to/